 The year 2012-2013 was packed with changes.
 We welcomed our new school pastor, Fr.
 Dermot Dunne and our new principal, Valerie Wostbrock to our school community.
 In addition to the weekly Tuesday Masses, a weekly all-school Mass was added to our schedule.
-The seating for the all-school Mass was reconfigured.
+Seating for the all-school Mass was reconfigured.
 Progress was made in meeting the goals for our Strategic Plan; meetings were also held for preliminary work on our School Improvement Plan.
-Middle School teachers continued to train for IB and implement what they learned.
-Our IB consultant visited, observed and made recommendations for the upcoming accreditation visit.
+All teachers attended numerous training sessions for Common Core.
+Middle School teachers continued to train for IB and to implement what they learned.
+Our IB consultant visited, observed and made recommendations for the accreditation visit which will be held next spring.
 Covered walkways and gym renovations were completed.
-The eighth grade students participated in the Character GPS program which encourages students to develop life skills.
+Grade eight students participated in Character GPS which encourages students to develop life skills.
 Two new programs were begun - Junior Achievement for grades 2 and 4 and a Junior Thespian Society.

 In 2013-2014 a new School Advisory Council (SAC) Technology Committee was formed.
-This committee, made up of parents, faculty, and local consultants, spent numerous hours investigating other schools' technology programs, meeting with specialists, and creating a new Technology Plan.
-The Technology Plan for the 2014-2015 school year included: creation of a Technology Department; a 1:1 iPad Initiative for grades 4-8; a 3:1 iPad Initiative for third grade students; a 3:1 Net Book Initiative for Pre-K4 through second grade students; smart projectors or Smart Boards were installed in every classroom; and additional electrical outlets were installed in the Hillcrest Wing classrooms.
-The Olweus Bullying Prevention Program was initiated schoolwide to empower students to speak up against bullies and bullying behaviors, and to learn more positive ways to interact with each other.
+This committee is made up of parents, faculty, and local consultants who spent numerous hours investigating other schools' technology programs, meeting with specialists, and creating a new Technology Plan.
+The Technology Plan includes the following for the 2014-2015 school year: creation of a Technology Department; a 1:1 iPad Initiative for Fourth through Eighth Grade students; a 3:1 iPad Initiative for Third Grade students; a 3:1 Net Book Initiative for Pre-K4 through Second Grade students; smart projectors or Smart Boards installed in every Pre-K4 through Eighth Grade classroom; and additional electrical outlets installed in the Hillcrest Wing classrooms.
+The Olweus Bullying Prevention Program was initiated school wide to empower students to speak up against bullies, bullying behaviors, and to learn more positive ways to interact with each other.
 Off the blacktop area a new playground and swings were installed for the kindergarten through middle school students.
 A large covered outdoor learning space with ten picnic tables was created behind the media center.
-The IB Visiting Team met with teachers, parents, and students and made recommendations for our school's IB authorization.
+In May 2014 the IB Visiting Team met with teachers, parents, and students and made recommendations for our school's IB authorization.
+The Visiting Team's recommendations will be addressed by October 2014, so the final recommendation on authorization can be made to the Director General for IB authorization which should be awarded thereafter.

-In the 2014-2015 school year we received two notable designations from the community: "Best in Class School" and a "Top Workplace."
-A Technology Department was created with a Coordinator, an Assistant, an Integration Specialist and Teachers.
-The 1:1 and 3:1 initiatives continued to succeed in engaging our students in many new learning environments and experiences.
+The 2014-2015 school year was a busy one.
+We received two notable designations from the community as a Best in Class School and a Top Workplace.
+A Technology Department was created with a Technology Coordinator, Technology Assistant, Technology Integration Specialist and Technology Teachers.
+The 1:1 and 3:1 initiatives were very successful and have engaged our students in many new learning environments and experiences.
 Smart projectors were installed throughout the school to further our technology initiative.
 In January 2015 a pep rally was held to celebrate our designation as an official IB World School Middle Years Programme (IB-MYP).
 Construction began in March on the Primary Playground to eliminate the drainage and run-off issues.
 New additions include artificial turf, picnic tables and a new playhouse.
-One of the original classrooms on the Hillcrest Wing was remodeled with plans to renovate five additional classrooms to include new: ceilings, lighting, bulletin and dry erase boards, built in cabinets, cubbies and a large storage closet.
-Our student's standardized test scores on the Iowa Assessment (IA) and the religion ACRE test increased.
-The goals of our third five-year Strategic Plan, Engage, Enrich, Empower provided a clear and unified vision for our school's continued tradition of success.
+One of the original classrooms on the Hillcrest Wing was remodeled and there are plans to renovate five additional classrooms that will be remodeled with new: ceilings, lighting, bulletin and dry erase boards, built in cabinets, cubbies and a large storage closet.
+Our student's IA and ACRE test scores increased.
+The goals of our third five year Strategic Plan, Engage, Enrich, Empower help us maintain a clear and unified vision for our school's continued tradition of success.